Hydrat-Agency/filament-table-layout-toggle/README.md

 You can access the Livewire component using `$this->component`.

+<a name="configuration_per_table_settings"></a>

 ### Change settings per-table
-<a name="configuration_per_table_settings"></a>

-Sometimes you need to tweak some settings for a specific table.
-This can be done by overriding the default methods in the component :
+You may need to tweak some settings for a specific table only.
+This can be done by overriding the default methods provided by this package in the component you are using the `HasToggleableTable` trait in :

 ```php
 namespace App\Livewire\Users;